thomasvt/Box2DNet/README.md

 ## 3 - Use Box2dNet

 Build the now updated Box2dNet solution and use the dll in your game, or directly refer to the Box2dNet project from your game's solution.

+# History

+## 2025/06/15: v3.1.7 for Box2D v3.1.1

+* Regenerated for updated Box2D
+* Quite some changes in the Box2D original code since previous time.
+Box2dNetGen was refactored and adjusted accordingly.

+> Box2D started using 3-part version labels messing up my version system where the first two parts are Box2D's version and the third is for Box2dNet changes.
+I will switch to another system as of Box2D v3.2.0

+## 2025/06/15: v3.1.6 for Box2D v3.1

+* Small adjustment for Godot. https://github.com/thomasvt/Box2DNet/issues/2

+## 2025/05/06: v3.1.5 for Box2D v3.1

+* Added Span-based convenience properties like `b2BodyEvents.moveEventsAsSpan`.
+* Box2d API methods that take delegate pointers (IntPtr) were annoying to use as you couldn't see the actual delegate.
+Box2DNet now also generates an overload for these methods with the actual delegate as parameter. eg. `b2World_CastShape(b2WorldId worldId, in b2ShapeProxy proxy, Vector2 translation, b2QueryFilter filter, __b2CastResultFcn fcn__, IntPtr context)`

+## 2025/05/04: v3.1.4 for Box2D v3.1

+* Regenerated for updated Box2D
+* Started publishing `Box2dNet` as a nuget package

+... older history not logged ...